cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

         modified DATETIME DEFAULT NULL
     );

-We have sticked to CakePHP conventions in naming tables, but we're also taking advantage of another convention: by using the username and password columns in a users table, CakePHP will be able to auto configure most things for you when implementing the user login.
+We have adhered to the CakePHP conventions in naming tables, but we're also taking advantage of another convention: by using the username and password columns in a users table, CakePHP will be able to auto configure most things for us when implementing the user login.

 Next step is to create our User model, responsible for finding, saving and validating any user data::